Orckestra/orc-shared/docs/components.md

 - `applications`: A list of applications to be made available in the application selector.
 An application is defined as an object containing `url`, `name`, `iconUri` and `displayName` values.
 - `applicationId`: The `name` of the current application as given in `applications`.
 - `modules`: A list of modules provided by this application, given as objects containing an `id` (used to generate its URL), a `component` to render, and an `icon` and a `label` (`react-intl` message descriptor) to show in the sidebar menu.
 See [documentation](moduleFile.md).
+- `activeModules`: An array of module `id` to be shown as active (a red dot will appear by the icon).
 - `menuLabel`: The label for the topbar menu.
 Typically the logged-in user's email.
 - `menuItems`: A list of items in the topbar menu, given as objects containing `label` (`react-intl` message descriptor), `handler`function for selecting the item, and an `icon` id to show.
 - `scopeHOC`: A higher-order component that furnishes the scope selector with properties.
 See `Scope` component for the props this should provide.